harsh23tyagi/NodeMQTT/README.md

 - mosquitto_sub -h 192.168.0.24 -t "mqtt_topic" -m "hello world"

 You should see the output on the subscriber terminal:

-PS: In windows, you might have to work on a derived terminal for mosquitto, which is on their website.
-MAC and linux can directly connect using the above commands
+##### PS: In windows, you might have to work on a derived terminal for mosquitto, which is on their website.MAC and linux can directly connect using the above commands

 ## Raspberry Pi Setup